Miodeat/photoManagement/README.md

 # update diary
 ## 2019.5.26
 ### modified by Miodeat
-Have finished the class named AntiGeoCode that can change longitude and latitude to formatted address.
+1. Have finished the class named AntiGeoCode that can change longitude and latitude to formatted address.<br>
+2. Change functions named "printImgTag" to "getFormattedAddress".
+The params of the functions has not been changed, but now the function will return a string of formatted address.